 Each year, Vail Village celebrates the start of ski and snowboard season with a four-day festival at Ford Park in Vail Village including free concerts, parties and a street fair.
 Prominent musical groups are invited to headline the stage.
 Don’t miss the early season ski/snowboard specials offered at the event!

 Vail Ski Season

 We know this is obvious, but the Vail and Beaver Creek resorts tend to be the biggest draws for winter visitors in the valley.
-The fresh air and wide open spaces on the mountains allow visitors to relax and enjoy the freedom of floating over ample snow.
-Skiing and snowboarding can be social activities, but they’re also individual sports which don’t require partners or groups to perform, so they’re accessible to anyone.
+The fresh air and wide-open spaces in the mountains allow visitors to relax and enjoy the freedom of floating over ample snow.
+Skiing and snowboarding can be social activities, but they’re also individual sports that don’t require partners or groups to perform, so they’re accessible to anyone.

 Nordic Skiing in Vail

 If you’re not interested in the crowded winter resorts, you can give yourself more personal space out on the local trails.

 The Vail Golf Club becomes the full-service Vail Nordic Center once snow covers the ground, where 17km of skate and classic cross country tracks get groomed daily.
 Snowshoers will enjoy 10km of scenic, ungroomed trail terrain.
 You can purchase a day or season pass to access the trails, or treat yourself to nordic lessons for personal pointers.
 During the winter, Vail Nordic Center is open from 9 am–5 pm every day; the tracks get groomed at 8.